-Refreshed design, developed a new visual design language, and provided a significant competitive advantage.
+Established a new visual design language which provided a significant competitive advantage.

 Clik, a specialist software company for the field service and construction industry hired me as a designer to improve the Clik Jobs mobile app.
 My application design expertise helped to strengthen their leadership in app development for field services and construction businesses.

 I accomplished this through designing the app to the following principles:

 Enhancing user engagement, increasing business efficiency, promoting usability, and making the app accessible and inclusive.

 This was all accomplished in a short timeframe, with a limited budget.

 Clik are a software company that sells mobile applications and systems for the construction and field services industries.
 They provide powerful, easy-to-use software to help manage field service calls, assist engineers and technicians with completing jobs, provide supervisor oversight and help everyone with administration.

 Clik lacked in-house design expertise.
 They wanted a designer who had experience working on mobile apps and services, with a focus on end users.
 They also needed someone who could work to tight timescales, flexible requirements, and who could closely collaborate with their in-house developers.